 Condenser microphones are often seen as the preferred choice for recording, while dynamic microphones are more commonly used for live performances.
 There are a few key differences between the two types of microphones that account for this.

-Condenser microphones have a higher frequency response than dynamic microphones, which means they can capture more detail in the recording.
+Condenser microphones have a much higher frequency response than dynamic microphones, which means they will capture more detail in your recording.
 They also tend to be more sensitive, so they require less gain from the preamp.
 This can be a benefit or a drawback, depending on the situation.
-If you’re recording in a noisy environment, you’ll want a microphone that can handle the high input levels without distortion.
-On the other hand, if you’re recording something delicate like a acoustic guitar, you might want a microphone that doesn’t pick up every little nuance.
+If you are recording in a noisy environment, you’ll really want a microphone that can handle all the high input levels without distortion.
+On the other hand; if you’re recording something very delicate like a acoustic guitar, you might want a microphone that doesn’t pick up every little nuance.

 Dynamic microphones are less expensive than condenser microphone, so they’re a good option if you’re on a budget.
 They’re also more rugged and can withstand being dropped or knocked around, which is why they’re a popular choice for live performances.